About the Grants

 CLOSES

-grant recipients notified
+grant applicants notified

-grant recipient schools commence their programs
+grant recipient contracts completed and initial funds issued.
+Schools commence their programs

-June 30, 2026
+June 30, 2028

 program deliverables complete